thommakoon/CS454_Team14_proj/README.md

 ## Notes

-- **Mock Metrics**: If Timeloop is not installed, the system uses heuristic-based mock metrics for testing
+- **Mock Metrics**: If Timeloop is not installed, the system uses heuristic-based mock metrics for testing.
+This allows you to test the full pipeline without Timeloop.
-- **Timeloop Integration**: The Timeloop YAML generation is simplified; production use may require more detailed specs
+- **Timeloop Integration**: The Timeloop YAML generation is simplified; production use may require more detailed specs.
+The code structure is ready for real Timeloop integration.
-- **Gene Encoding**: The current gene encoding is minimal; can be extended for more complex scenarios
+- **Gene Encoding**: The current gene encoding is minimal but complete; can be extended for more complex scenarios.
-- **Constraints**: Genes are automatically validated and repaired to satisfy layer dimension constraints
+- **Constraints**: Genes are automatically validated and repaired to satisfy layer dimension constraints.
+- **Batch Processing**: The batch optimizer processes models sequentially.
+For very large batches, consider parallel processing or limiting layers per model.
+- **Performance**: NSGA-II runtime depends on population size, generations, and Timeloop evaluation time.
+Start with small parameters for testing.

+## Features

+✅ **Gene-based encoding**: Complete hardware and mapping configuration
+✅ **Multiple dataflows**: IS, WS, and RS templates
+✅ **ONNX integration**: Parse real CNN models
+✅ **Timeloop integration**: Generate architecture and mapping specs
+✅ **NSGA-II optimization**: Multi-objective Pareto-optimal solutions
+✅ **Batch processing**: Optimize multiple models and layers automatically
+✅ **Mock metrics**: Works without Timeloop for testing

 ## Future Work

-- [ ] Support for multiple layers
 - [ ] More sophisticated Timeloop mapping generation
 - [ ] Additional dataflow patterns
 - [ ] Integration with actual hardware measurements
 - [ ] Visualization of Pareto fronts
 - [ ] Support for other layer types (depthwise, grouped convolutions)
+- [ ] Result persistence (save/load optimization results)

 ## License